-MAHINDRA IDEAL FINANCE LIMITED - PB 4963

-I (NIC No of being a member of the above Company, hereby appoint: Mr Nalin Jayaraj Welgama of Colombo or failing him Mr Pinnaduwage Aravinda De Silva of Colombo or failing him Dr Paul Leslie Suren Peter of Colombo or failing him Ms Chrishanthi Lucilla Jayawardena of Colombo or failing her Mr Rajnish Agarwal of India or failing him Mr Don Tibertius Sujeewa Handapangoda Mudalige of Colombo or failing him Mr Vivek Anant Karve of India or failing him Mr Nikhil Sohoni of India or failing him Mr Mufaddal Abbas Choonia of India or failing him Mr/Mrs/Miss of 22 July 2022 and at any adjournermeeting and to VOTE as indicate1.
-To receive and consider the I ment thereof and at every poll whi 2022 with the Report of the Audit - ector who retires in terms of Artic lige, Director who retires in terms .
-Article 24 (2) of the ector who retires in terms Article 2 24 (2) of the Articles 5.
-To re-elect Mr N Sohoni, Dire of Association of the Compa ctor who retires in terms Article 2 ny.
-24 (2) of the Articles 6.
-To re-elect Mr M A Choonia, Articles of Association of the Director who retires in terms of Ar Company. rticle 24 (2) of the 7.
-To re-elect Mr P A De Silva, D of the Articles of Association)irector who retires by rotation in t n of the Company. terms of Article 24 (6) 8.
-To authorise Directors to det ermine the remuneration of the Au ered Accountants who are deeme Signed this day of Two Tho ousand and Twenty Two.
+MAHINDRA IDEAL FINANCE LIMITED - PB 4963 I......(NIC No.) of being a member of the above Company, hereby appoint: Mr Nalin Jayaraj Welgama of Colombo or failing him Mr Pinnaduwage Aravinda De Silva of Colombo or failing him Dr Paul Leslie Suren Peter of Colombo or failing him Ms Chrishanthi Lucilla Jayawardena of Colombo or failing her of India or failing him Mr Rajnish Agarwal Mr Don Tibertius Sujeewa Handapangoda Mudalige of Colombo or failing him Mr Vivek Anant Karve of India or failing him Mr Nikhil Sohoni of India or failing him Mr Mufaddal Abbas Choonia of India or failing him of as my proxy to represent me and vote on my behalf at the Annual General Meeting of the Company to be held on 22 July 2022 and at any adjournment thereof and at every poll which may be taken in consequence of the aforesaid meeting and to VOTE as indicated below: Against 1.
+To receive and consider the Report of the Board of Directors on the State of Affairs of the Company and the Audited Financial Statements for the year ended 31 March 2022 with the Report of the Auditors thereon.
+2. To re-elect Mr R Agarwal, Director who retires in terms of Article 24 (2) of the Articles of Association of the Company.
+3. To re-elect Mr D T S H Mudalige, Director who retires in terms Article 24 (2) of the Articles of Association of the Company.
+4. To re-elect Mr V A Karve, Director who retires in terms Article 24 (2) of the Articles of Association of the Company.
+5. To re-elect Mr N Sohoni, Director who retires in terms Article 24 (2) of the Articles of Association of the Company.
+6. To re-elect Mr M A Choonia, Director who retires in terms of Article 24 (2) of the Articles of Association of the Company.
+7. To re-elect Mr P A De Silva, Director who retires by rotation in terms of Article 24 (6) of the Articles of Association of the Company.
+To authorise Directors to determine the remuneration of the Auditors Messrs Ernst & Young Chartered Accountants who are deemed to have been re-appointed as Auditors.
+Signed this Two Thousand and Twenty Two.